whiwih/whiwih.github.io/_pages/call for papers.md

    * Detection, evaluation, and differentiation of urban lifeline interactive anomalies
    * Accelerated/Intelligent construction and predictive maintenance of urban lifelines

-Submission deadline: June 1, 2024
+Submission deadline: December 31, 2024

 **1. Special issue: Measurement Science and Technology (IF=2.4)**
 ------